-Rock House Cave Trail- 0.25 miles-Easy.
+0.25 miles-Easy.
 Again, not a cave.
-But this LARGE rock shelter is a lot cooler.
+But this LARGE rock shelter is very cool.
 Just after the visitors center turn right onto Red Bluff Drive and head over the bridge.
 Continue down Red Bluff drive.
 At the first fork in the road bear left.
 This road turns into a dirt road.
 At the second fork bear left again and you’ll see the trailhead.

 View both trail maps here.

 Although this is a small state park, it offers camping, a playground, picnic area, kayaking and swimming.
 Better yet, stop in at Pickle Gap Village in Conway, and grab some fudge for a special snack after your hike.